Your Saliva.

 Your Health.

-I'm Dr. Neusha Najafi — a dentist and oral-systemic health educator helping people understand how their mouth impacts fertility, pregnancy, heart health, and inflammation.
-The mouth is the gateway to the body.
+I'm Dr. Neusha Najafi — a dentist and oral-systemic health educator helping people understand how oral health impacts fertility, pregnancy, heart health, and inflammation.
+Your oral health is a window into your systemic wellness.

 Start Your Screening Explore Health Topics